utkarshupendra/oscillating-sort-string/README.md

 # oscillating-sort-string

 This program takes a string as input and then sorts it in an oscillating manner.
-Below are the steps:

   - Input: abacbb
   - Output: abcbab